save-dai/savetoken/README.md

 # Installation

-1. Run `git clone` to clone this repo.
+1. Run `git clone` to clone this repo
-2. Run `cd savetoken` .
+2. Run `cd savetoken`
-3. Run `npm install` to install all dependencies.
+3. Run `npm install` to install all dependencies

 # Testing and Deployment
 To run the tests, you will need to fork the Ethereum Mainnet and unlock the following accounts: